-It's officially cider weather: Here's 7 Irish craft ciders to kick off the summer in style
+Happy World Cider Day: Here's 7 Irish craft ciders to celebrate in style

-Why not use this time to get super into craft ciders and blow all your mates out of the water the next time they suggest a Bulmers at the bar?
+In the meantime though, why not browse a selection of Irish craft ciders yourself, and blow all your mates out of the water the next time they suggest a Bulmers at the bar

 "I'm into craft cider now," you tell them.
 "I'm better than you."

 Imagine a cider but fermented in Bourbon casks for six months before being allowed to mature for 12 months and you've got yourself a bottle of this stuff.